tale-toul/OCP4AzureIPI/README.md

 ### Accessing the Bootstrap Node
 In the first stages of the installation process a bootstrap node is created.
 Sometimes it maybe desired to connect to this bootstrap node to watch this part of the installation or for debugging reasons.

-The IPI installer creates a network security group and adds a rule to allow ssh connection to the boostrap node, however in an installation where the VNet, subnets, network security groups, etc. are provided by the user, the network security group created by the IPI installer is only applied to the bootstrap's network interface and not to the subnet where it is "connected".
+The IPI installer creates a network security group and adds a rule to allow ssh connection to the bootstrap node, however in an installation where the VNet, subnets, network security groups, etc. are provided by the user, the network security group created by the IPI installer is only applied to the bootstrap's network interface and not to the subnet where it is "connected".

-On the other hand, the network security group created by terraform in this repository does not contain a similar security rule allowing ssh connctions to the bootstrap host, this is to increase security, specially considering that the bootstrap node is ephemeral and will be destroyed after it serves it purpose.
+On the other hand, the network security group created by terraform in this repository does not contain a similar security rule allowing ssh connections to the bootstrap host, this is to increase security, specially considering that the bootstrap node is ephemeral and will be destroyed after it serves it purpose.

 The bootstrap node is therefore not accessible via ssh from the Internet.